Kriz-hub/Holiday-Dialysis/README.md

 * Youtube of Kevin Powel: https://www.youtube.com/watch?v=u6Rur7G8HNY&t=408s
   Animate shadow opacity instead of animating shadow size to reduce rendering of processor.
 * Section 2 "Your stay with us", inspirated by https://www.dialysecentrumravenstein.nl/dialysis-centre-ravenstein/.
 See paragraph "contact" on that page.
   This text below "Your stay with us" was a too much literally copied text from the website ...ravenstein.nl, see above.
 Therefore I changed it to a more familiar text and not literally.
-See also the commit "litle changes text section 2" on may 7th.
+See also commit "litle changes text section 2" on may 7th.
 * section 2 the unordered list underneath "Our center offers.. " is inspirated by https://www.roompot.nl/care/behandelingen/vakantiedialyse/banjaard/.
 See the unordered list on that page.
 The same also for this text: this unordered list was a direct copy of website ...roompot.nl, see above.
 Therefore I changed it to a more familiar unordered list and not literally.
-See also the commit "litle changes text section 2" on may 7th.
+See also commit "litle changes text section 2" on may 7th.

   I want to thank my mentor for guiding me through the process and keeping me inspirated.